One of medical waiver cases Immigration Trust dealt with

 Severe autoimmune disease which may require treatment in New Zealand with immune-suppressant medications other than Prednisone, Methotrexate, Azathioprine or Salazopyrine;

-Severe (71-90 decibels) hearing loss or profound bilateral sensorineural hearing loss after best possible correction at country of origin, where significant support is required, including cochlear implants;
+Severe hearing loss or profound bilateral sensorineural hearing loss (71-90 decibels) after the best possible correction from country of origin, where significant support is required, including cochlear implants;

 Severe vision impairment with visual acuity of 6/36 or beyond after best possible correction at country of origin, or a loss restricting the field of vision to 15-20 degrees where significant support is required;